thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 ## Text Must Turn To Trees

 Parse we must, but that doesn't help us navigate the many choices that remain in doing the parsing.
-Our goal here is humble, get in, get a parser, get out.
+Our goal here is humble: get in, get a parser, get out.
 Do not get caught in the tarpit.
 We're not here to design the best syntax, or the optimal parsing strategy.

-Doable and passable define our methodology today.
+Doable and passable describe our efforts today.
 To that end, we'll gather some constraints to help us pick our preferred parsing platform.
 First and foremost, is that our parser is handwritten.
 There are a bajillion parser generators and libraries that will take some kind of grammar or config file and spit out a parser.